FLUTES AND VOICES

 His meeting in 1987 with the immense Hindustani musician and master of the bansuri flute Hariprasad Chaurasia constitutes a turning point in his career: he became his disciple and his assistant at the National Conservatory of Rotterdam within his class of Indian flute, and published in 2010 at Accords Croisés the double book-disc "Hariprasad Chaurasia and the art of improvisation".

-On his disc «Breath of the World» (2015), Henri Tournier explores a new terra incognita : the multiple ways flute and human voice can dialog.
-Along with ten singers from various traditions (Dorsaf Hamdani (Tunisia), Alireza Ghorbani (Iran), Pronab Biswas (India), Ustad Farida Mahwash (Afghanistan), Abida Parveen (Pakistan), Enkhjargal Dandarvaanchig a.k.a « Epi » (Mongolia), Etsuko Chida (Japan), Anne-Marie Lablaude, Dominique Vellard, Carole Hémard (France)), « Breath of the World » is a renewed dialog between East and West, drawing a new carthography of flute and voice.
+With his disc "Souffles du Monde", Henri Tournier explores the terra incognita that constitutes the conversation between the flute and the voice, surrounding himself with ten singers from different traditions and practices: Dorsaf Hamdani (Tunisia), Alireza Ghorbani (Iran), Pronab Biswas (India), Ustad Farida Mahwash (Afghanistan), Abida Parveen (Pakistan), Enkhjargal Dandarvaanchig alias Epi (Mongolia), Etsuko Chida (Japan), Anne-Marie Lablaude, Dominique Vellard and Carole Hémard (France) .

 " Qu'il souffle l'Orient ou l'Occident, Tournier invente et enchante. "